liuzeming01/XDailyDialog/README.md

 # XDailyDialog: A Multilingual Parallel Corpus for Chit-chat

 This repository includes the dataset and baseilnes of the paper: XDailyDialog: A Multilingual Parallel Corpus for Chit-chat.
+You can also visit this [website of XDailyDialog](https://liuzeming01.github.io/XDailyDialog/) to see details.

 Authors: Zeming Liu*, Ping Nie*, Jie Cai*, Peng Zhang, Yuyu Zhang, Mrinmaya Sachan, Kaiping Peng